nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :pencil2: **Configuring the app**
-Users can change the default configurations of the app in the `preference.json` file located in the same place where they download the app into.
+You can change the default configurations of the app in the `preference.json` file which is located in the home folder.
-A `preference.json` file will be created when you first run the application.
-Users can then edit the file to suit their needs.
+A `preference.json` file will be created when you first run the application, if it doesn't exist initially.
+You can then edit the file to customize mystudent to your needs.

-**What users can change:**
+**What you can change:**
 * The size of the window such as its height and width (in pixels).
 * At which part of the screen the app will be displayed.
 * The default theme.